bugok/pi_sources/useful_commands.md

 ```

 After a few seconds, `ifconfig` was able to to show the static IP I set.

+### Why should you set the static IP that way?

+To avoid weird stuff.
+Details [here](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=218167), but the
+gist is that I had the Pi not respond to network requests (ping, ssh) after a
+while.
+Spare yourself the unnecessary troubleshooting and use the router to
+specify the static IP.

+Thinking about this even more - setting static IPs on the device is more
+collision-prone.
+If the configuration is in a central place - it's more easy to
+maintain.

 ## Disable power management on wifi